Customer feedback

 If the complaint is going to take longer than 10 working days to resolve, the reason for this will be explained to the complainant and agreement reached on the frequency and method of future progress updates.

-A Stage 2 complaint must be received within 20 working days from the date of the Stage 1 response
+A Stage 2 complaint will be logged and acknowledged within 5 calendar days from the date of receiving the escalation request.

 Confidentiality